bigdataprocessor/bigdataprocessor1/README.md

-# BigDataTools
+# Big Data Converter

+## Overview

-The inspection and manipulation of TB sized image data as produced by light-sheet and electron microscopy poses several major challenges.
+The inspection and manipulation of TB sized image data as produced by light-sheet and electron microscopy poses a challenge, because loading the whole data set from disc into RAM is very time consuming or may not even be possible.
+Is is thus necessary to employ lazy-loading strategies that, e.g., only load the currently visible fraction of the data set into RAM (see e.g., Ref BigDataViewer).

-Two examples are:

-1) Loading the whole data set into RAM is very time consuming or may not even be possible.
-2) Performing computations on the whole data set can take several hours using traditional approaches.

-We have developed two ImageJ plugins that mitigate these challenges.

-The “Data Streaming Tools” plugin enables fast streaming of disk-resident data by employing ImageJ’s virtual stack functionality, where only the currently visible plane is loaded into RAM.
-Using this technology TB sized data sets can be opened and interactively browsed in few seconds.
+The Big Data Converter (BDC) enables fast lazy-loading of Tiff and Hdf5 based image data employing ImageJ’s VirtualStack class (LINK), where only the currently displayed image plane is loaded into RAM.
+Using this technology, TB sized data sets can be readily opened and interactively browsed.
+The data is presented in ImageJ's Hyperstack Viewer, which is well known to many life scientists.
+All ImageJ measurement tools, such as line profile or regions of interest based measurements are available.
+In fact, essentially all of ImageJ's functionality is available, however one has to pay attention, because some operations will attempt to copy the data into RAM, which, of course, will fail is the data are too big.

-The “Big Data Tracker” plugin enables efficient multi-threaded object tracking, only loading the data portions (sub-volumes) required to track the selected objects.
-Tracking of objects in arbirtray large data sets can be performed at a rate of about 1 seconds per time-point.

-Moreover, both plugins enable creation of cropped (manually selected and tracking-based) views on the original data, without any data duplication.
+In addition to viewing big image data, the BDC supports cropping and saving of big image data including binning and bit-depth conversion.
+This functionality is useful, because raw microscopy data is often not in an ideal state for image analysis.
+For example, only part of the acquired data may be of actual interest, either because larger fields of view have been acquired to compensate for unpredictable sample motion, or scientifically interesting phenomena have only occurred in specific parts of the imaged sample.
+Moreover, pixel density and bit-depth can be unnecessarily high, e.g., because camera based microscope systems with fixed pixel size and bit-depth have been used.
+Or the raw data file-format might simply not be compatible with the analysis software.

+In addition to conventional "static" cropping, the BDC also provides an "adaptive" cropping functionality, based on center-of-mass or cross-correlation based tracking.
+This is useful when the sample moves during acquisition (e.g., due to microscope drift or biological motility), rendering a static crop of the image suboptimal.

+Finally, chromatic shifts can be interactively corrected by specifying x and y pixel offsets.

-## Supported data formats
+## Supported file formats

-Currently, we support data Tiff and HDF5 based data.
+Currently, for both reading and writing we support Tiff and hdf5 based image data.
+To our knowledge those are currently the most popular (open-source) file formats.

+### Reading

+For reading, the BDC supports pattern matching based file parsing to accommodate different naming schemes, specifying z-slice, channels, and time-points.

+Example use-cases include:

+- Luxendo hdf5 based light-sheet data.
+- Leica Tiff based light-sheet data.
+- Electron microscopy Tiff based data.
+- Custom-built light-sheet microscope Tiff based data.

+### Writing

+The BDC supports writing to Tiff and Hdf5 files.
+For Tiff writing one can choose between one file per plane or one file per channel and time-point.
+For Hdf5 writing, an Imaris compatible multi-resolution file format is supported with channels and time-points in separate files, linked together by one "header" hdf5 file.

 ## Installation

+The BDC runs within Fiji.

-- Install Fiji (fiji.sc)
+- Please install Fiji (fiji.sc)
-- Enable update site: EMBL-CBA
+- Within Fiji, enable the update site: EMBL-CBA

-## Data Streaming Tools

-[Fiji > Plugins > BigDataTools > Data Streaming Tools]

-## Big Data Tracker
+## Start Big Data Converter

-[Fiji > Plugins > BigDataTools > Big Data Tracker]
+[Fiji > Plugins > BigDataTools > Big Data Converter]

-##  Example use cases

-- Viewing, cropping and binning of TB-sized Leica light sheet, Luxendo light sheet, and electron microscopy data sets.
-- Computing drift correction of a 2.4 TB data set in 10-30 minutes (excluding resaving the corrected data).

-## Help
+## Menu items

-Please contact Christian.Tischer@EMBL.DE